ChrisTitusTech/linutil/docs/content/userguide/features/_index.md

 ### Gaming Dependencies

-Installs the libraries and tools needed to run games on Linux across different distributions (Steam, Wine, DXVK, Vulkan drivers, etc.).
+Installs the libraries and tools needed to run games on Linux across different distributions, such as Wine, Vulkan support, MangoHud, GameMode, and related runtime dependencies.
+Steam and Lutris are managed separately from the **Game Launchers** section.

 ### Proton Compatibility Tools